 From a technical point of view, a minimally invasive surgical environment poses the worst possible conditions for implementing computer vision sensors that can deliver precise and reliable real-time data.
 The sensors have to fit through very small incisions in the body, which challenges the conventional triangulation-based methods, such as stereo.

 Stereo methods rely on a certain baseline (or distance) between two cameras to calculate the precise depth in an image.
 In principle, this is exactly the same with respect to the human vision.
 We need a certain distance between our eyes to perceive depth.
-If this distance becomes too small, we loose our three-dimensional perception.
+If this distance becomes too small, we lose our three-dimensional perception.

 Another challenge is the surgical surface, which consists of deformable, absorptive, and reflective surfaces that limit the use of time-of-flight and lidar technologies.
 Moreover, there can be smoke or blood in the surgical field, either of which poses a challenge for most computer vision systems.